Saturday, January 31, 2009

 What is the case where one causes a portion of the damage but is liable for the complete damage?
 It is this case of a pit:

-The owner of the pit pays the difference between the animal's worth while alive and the carcass' value.
+The pit owner pays the difference between the animal's worth when it was alive and the carcass' value.

 Tuesday, January 6, 2009